goosetav/tr8n_rails_clientsdk/README.md

 Integration Instructions
 ===================================

-To integrate Tr8n into your app, all you need to do is:
+To integrate Tr8n SDK into your app, all you need to do is:

 Add the following gems to your Gemfile: